 The 5-year cost-of-ownership table (the number the brand blogs will not show you)

 Sticker price is the wrong number to shop on.
 A cold plunge is a multi-year purchase, so the honest metric is cost per plunge over five years.
-The math below uses each carded item's verified price, assumes a modest chiller electricity load, and divides by plunge frequency.
+The math below uses each carded item's verified price, assumes a modest chiller electricity load where a chiller is present, and divides by plunge frequency.
 Electricity is estimated at a low double-digit figure per month for a chiller cycling a few hours a day at average US rates; confirm against your own utility.
 Dated July 2026.

 | Configuration | Price (verified) | Est. 5-yr electricity | 5-yr total | At 3 plunges/week | At 7 plunges/week |